katedriebe/Group1Project3/DATA/Data_Dictionary.md

 # Data Dictionary
+You will need to download the UCLA Protest Image Dataset to train the model.
+Because of the the dataset size please contact Donghyeon Won (wondonghyeon) to download that dataset.
 *Note: These are features so there was no variable type attributed to the data.
 The variable types below are in reference to the probability results.
 |Variable Name|Variable Type|Description|
 | ------------- | ------------- |-------------|